opencord/platform-install/README.md

 for the install.
 As mentioned above, install Ansible on the head node and check out this repository.

 The playbooks assume that a bridge called *mgmtbr* on the head node is connected to the management network.
-Note that also there must be a DHCP server on the management network that can:
+Note that also there must be a DHCP server on the management network that:
- 1. hand out IP addresses to VMs
+ 1. hands out IP addresses to VMs connected to *mgmtbr*
- 2. resolve VM names to IP addresses on the head node
+ 2. resolves VM names to IP addresses
+ 3. is configured as a resolver on the head and compute nodes

 If you need to set up `dnsmasq` to do this, take a look at [this example](files/etc/dnsmasq.d/cord).